 Emotional intelligence measures a person’s ability to perform.
 The DIKW (Data Information Knowledge Wisdom) model has been widely used in education circles for decades.

 We can use this model to demonstrate how best to recognize an employee’s training needs in order to maximize their abilities.
-An expected outcome of this training is both improved performance and personal growth (Rowley, 2007).
+An expected outcome of this training is both improved performance and personal growth.

 One key point that needs to be considered in training is that one size does not fit all.
 Training plans have to consider not only the content and context of the information and skills being taught but also the different learning styles of the student.

-For purposes of simplicity and clarity, we’ll focus on the 4-style model (visual, auditory, kinesthetic, and reading/writing) as designed by Neil Fleming in 1987 (Malvik, 2020).
+For purposes of simplicity and clarity, we’ll focus on the 4-style model (visual, auditory, kinesthetic, and reading/writing).

 What does the training need to address?